nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 console.log(iterator.next());           // "{ value: undefined, done: true }"
 ```

-In this example, the `createCombinedIterator()` generator delegates first to iterator returned from `createNumberIterator()` and then to the iterator returned from `createColorIterator()`.
+In this example, the `createCombinedIterator()` generator delegates first to the iterator returned from `createNumberIterator()` and then to the iterator returned from `createColorIterator()`.
 The iterator returned from `createCombinedIterator()` appears, from the outside, to be one consistent iterator that has produced all of the values.
 Each call to `next()` is delegated to the appropriate iterator until the iterators created by `createNumberIterator()` and `createColorIterator()` are empty.
 Then the final `yield` is executed to return `true`.

 Generator delegation also lets you make further use of generator return values.
 This is the easiest way to access such returned values and can be quite useful in performing complex tasks.
 For example: